rpomponio/neuroHarmonize/README.rst

 neuroHarmonize
 ==============

-Harmonization tools for multi-site neuroimaging studies.
+Harmonization tools for multi-site neuroimaging analysis.

 Overview
 ---------

-This package extends the functionality of the package developed by Nick Cullen, ``neuroCombat``, which is hosted on GitHub: https://github.com/ncullen93/neuroCombat (To make installation easier, ``neuroCombat`` is not a dependency for this package, but the source code is included to call ``neuroCombat`` functions).
+This package extends the functionality of the package developed by Nick Cullen[1]_, ``neuroCombat``, which is hosted on GitHub: https://github.com/ncullen93/neuroCombat (to make installation easier, ``neuroCombat`` is not a dependency for this package, but the source code is included to call ``neuroCombat`` functions).

-``neuroCombat`` allows the user to perform a harmonization procedure using the ComBat [1]_ algorithm for correcting multi-site data.
+``neuroCombat`` allows the user to perform a harmonization procedure using the ComBat[2]_ algorithm for correcting multi-site data.

 ``neuroHarmonize`` is a package with similar functionality, but also allows the user to perform the following additional procedures: